ashishmobio/LearnGit/README.md

 # LearnGit
-Learn Git by Insightful Techie
+Learn Git by Insightful Techie.

 This line no more contains a mistake.